Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Discussion and perspectives

 Given that the logical expressiveness is that of affine logic (including the exchange rule), without sacrificing the linear character of values (which are correctly released), we do not have to choose between linearity and control effects.
-This perspective suggests that it should be possible to adapt practical works on affine typing in order to integrate first-class resources in functional programming languages\ifbool{doubleblind}{}{~\cite{Munch18RePo}}.
+This perspective suggests that it should be possible to adapt practical works on affine typing (in the lineage of \cite{Tov11}) in order to integrate first-class resources in functional programming languages\ifbool{doubleblind}{}{~\cite{Munch18RePo}}.

-\mypar{A model of C++/Rust-style resource management and its interpretation}This model of C++/Rust-style resource management is at the intersection of linear logic and the theory of effects.
-Various less idealised models models of ownership in Rust have been developed to prove the safety and functional properties of Rust programs, such as with separation logic~\cite{Jung2018}, with a dedicated functional logic~\cite{Denis2022}, or by translation~\cite{Ho2022} into a purely functional language.
-These recent works explicitly do not model exceptions with destructor calls, and they do not develop a specific understanding of destructors in relationship with linearity.
+\mypar{A model of C++/Rust-style resource management and its interpretation}The resource CBPV is a very idealised model of C++/Rust-style resource management situated at the intersection of linear logic and the theory of effects.
+Various models of ownership in Rust---more practical and less idealised---have been developed to prove safety and functional properties of Rust programs, such as with separation logic~\cite{Jung2018}, a dedicated functional logic~\cite{Denis2022}, or by translation into a purely functional language~\cite{Ho2022}.
+These recent works, explicitly, do not model exceptions with destructor calls, and they do not develop a specific understanding of destructors in relationship with linearity.

-To our knowledge, ours is the first model to reproduce various phenomena seen with C++/Rust's resource management such as: the propagation of errors involving the release of resources in scope as part of monadic binding; destructors having to never fail; resources being first-class values that can be passed, returned, or stored in algebraic data types and closures, and for which ``moving'' resources (identified with a kind of exchange rule, albeit performing a side-effect) is responsible for altering the order of destruction; and indeed closures themselves possibly being resources, leading to the existence of different types of closures in C++ and Rust.
+To our knowledge, our model is the first to reproduce various phenomena seen with C++/Rust's resource management such as: the propagation of errors involving the release of resources in scope as part of monadic binding; destructors having to never fail; resources being first-class values that can be passed, returned, or stored in algebraic data types and closures, and for which ``moving'' resources (identified with an exchange rule in logic, albeit performing a side-effect) is responsible for altering the order of destruction; and indeed closures themselves being resources.
+In fact, in the presence of both resource modalities $\oc$ and $\Dm$, different positive types of closures, derived from $\LmapSym$, coexist ($\oc(A\LmapSym B)$ and $\Dm(A\LmapSym B)$), distinguished by the restrictions on the typing context in accordance with the resource modality (e.g. copyable or resource-like)---a distinction between several types of closures that can also be seen in C++ and Rust.